Music videos are making a comeback thanks to YouTube Music.

 Audio-only mode and background music

-Additionally, YouTube Red subscribers can continue to listen to music through the YouTube Music app even if they switch to another app or turn off their device's screen.
+Additionally, subscribers can continue to listen to music through the YouTube Music app even if they switch to another app or turn off their device's screen.
 For non-premium users, either of these actions will cause YouTube Music to immediately stop playing music.

 Internet coverage here in Australia might have improved drastically over the last few years, but it's still not uncommon to find yourself stuck in a network dead zone or plagued by slow download speeds.
-To help deal with this frustrating situations, YouTube Music allows YouTube Red subscribers to download music videos in advance and play them whenever and wherever they like, even without an Internet connection.
+To help deal with these frustrating situations, YouTube Music allows subscribers to download music videos in advance and play them whenever and wherever they like, even without an Internet connection.
 Two options are available: you can either download individual songs, albums, or playlists; or you can activate your offline mix tape which automatically downloads music for you based on what you've been listening to recently.
 This way, you can discover new music even when you're offline.

 If you're worried about YouTube Music clogging up your device with downloaded songs, you can set a storage limit on how many tracks the offline mix tape will automatically download.
 You can also choose whether to download full music videos or just the raw audio.

 As convenient as offline play is, it's not without its limitations.
-You'll need to connect YouTube Music to the Internet at least once every 30 days to verify your YouTube Red subscription and keep listening to music offline.
+You'll need to connect YouTube Music to the Internet at least once every 30 days to verify your subscription and keep listening to music offline.
 If you don't, you'll no longer be able to play your downloaded music.

 What music is available on YouTube Music?